handsontable/handsontable/docs/next/guides/cell-types/checkbox-cell-type.md

 ## Checkbox labels

-If you want to add label to the checkbox you can use `label` option.
-With this option you can declare where label will be injected (before or after checkbox element) and from what data source label text will be updated.
+To add a label to the checkbox, use the `label` option.
+You can declare where the label will be injected with this option - either before or after the checkbox element.
+You can also declare from which data source the label text will be updated.

 ::: example #example3
 ```js